s22-tech/api-action-locate-shorturl/README.md

 ###### Installation

-Install this plugin in a directory called `api-action-locate-shorturl` in the `/user/plugins/` path.
+Install this plugin in the `yourls-install/user/plugins/` path.
-Then activate it in the Manage Plugins section of the admin panel.
+Then activate it in the Manage Plugins admin section.

 ###### Addendum